Weekly Police Blotter - The Fallon County Extra

 Justice Court

-•Terri L. Williams, Baker, owner permitting operation of vehicle without liability insurance, 1st offense, dismissed by Court per the Defendant providing proof of valid insurance on the date and time of the citation, ticket issued 3/25/17.
+•Terri L. Williams, Baker, driving under the influence of alcohol, 1st offense, dismissed by Court, citation presented to the Court for filing lacked a stated probable cause on the fact of the complaint as required to Section 46-11-110, ticket issued 3/25/17.

+•Chandler Blade Donald Wyrick, Baker, revocation of suspended or deferred sentence, jail of 120 days remaining on the originally sentenced 180 days, jail of 60 days previously completed, defendant to serve the remaining 120 days, to be completed immediately, ticket issued 2/22/17.

 City Court